 Seminar designed to accompany and enhance practical RET experiences, such as concurrent internship, employment or approved projects involving RET/AT applications.
-Case presentations of technology for independent living, issues of quality of outcome, alterna-
+Case presentations of technology for independent living, issues of quality of outcome, alternatives/ appropriateness of technology solutions, ethics, emotional aspects of technology acquisition, independence/ dependency, and barriers to acquiring and deployment of AT are discussed.
+Prerequisite: PSYC 584.
+(3-0-3)